leaf-research-technologies/hull_provisioning/README.md

 ```

 #### Additional Step
-We need to set the IP of the server in the apache config and .rbenv-vars Manually associate with the elastic ip during build from the aws console.
-This is done using the AWS_IP environment variable above.
+We need to set the IP of the server in the apache config and .rbenv-vars This is done using an elastic IP and the AWS_IP environment variable above - the elastic IP needs to be created in AWS.

-To set this in advance, you'll need to create an Elastic IP in the AWS consule and associate this IP with the EC2 instance during boot.

-Alternatively, set the AWS_IP to localhost, and update the two files manually with the IP of the instance.

 ### Troubleshooting